awsdocs/amazon-devops-guru-user-guide/doc_source/getting-started-enable-service.md

 **Enable DevOps Guru**

-1. Open the Amazon DevOps Guru console at [https://console\.aws\.amazon\.com/codeguru/devops\-guru/](https://console.aws.amazon.com/codeguru/devops-guru/)\.
+1. Open the Amazon DevOps Guru console at [https://console\.aws\.amazon\.com/devops\-guru/](https://console.aws.amazon.com/devops-guru/)\.

 1. In **DevOps Guru analysis coverage**, choose one of the following\.
    + **Analyze all AWS resources in the current AWS account**: DevOps Guru analyzes all AWS resources in your account\.
    + **Choose AWS resources to analyze later**: DevOps Guru analyzes only AWS resources that are defined in AWS CloudFormation stacks that you specify later\.

    DevOps Guru can analyze any resource that is associated with the AWS it supports\.
-For more information, see [Supported AWS services in DevOps Guru](quotas.md#services-devops-guru)\.
+For more information about the supported services and resources, see [Amazon DevOps Guru pricing](http://aws.amazon.com/devops-guru/pricing/)\.

 1. You can add up to two topics\.
 DevOps Guru uses the topic or topics to notify you about important DevOps Guru events, such as the creation of a new insight\.
 If you don't specify a topic now, you can add one later by choosing **Settings** in the navigation pane\.